Edgeworth expansions for centered random walks on covering graphs of polynomial volume growth: Introduction and main results

 There exist several papers in which some long time asymptotics of random walks on crystal lattices are discussed.
 In general, it is not possible to apply the usual techniques to obtain such asymptotics directly to the case where the underlying space is a graph, since the notion of scale changes on graphs is not defined properly.
 Kotani and Sunada studied long time asymptotics of random walks on a crystal lattice $X$ by placing a special emphasis on the geometric feature of $X$ in e.g. \cite{KS00-CMP, KS00-TAMS}.
 Especially, they introduced the notion of harmonic realization of $X$, which is a discrete harmonic map $\Phi_0 : X \to \Gamma \otimes \mathbb{R}=\mathbb{R}^d$ to characterize an equilibrium configuration of $X$.
 Among their studies, they developed a new mathematical branch called the {\it discrete geometric analysis} and it has been effectively applied to capture some asymptotics of random walks on $X$.
 See e.g., \cite{KS06, IKK}.

 On the other hand, there exist several studies on long time asymptotics of symmetric or centered random walks on finitely generated groups.
 We know that the notion of volume growth of groups plays a crucial role in obtaining such results.
 On the other hand, it is not possible to characterize a finitely generated group itself in terms of its volume growth.
-However, there is a celebrated theorem of Gromov (cf.\,\cite{Gromov}) on a characterization of groups of polynomial volume growth, which asserts that such a group is essentially nilpotent.
+However, there is a celebrated theorem of Gromov (cf.\,\cite{Gromov}) on a characterization of groups of polynomial volume growth, which asserts that such a group is {\it virtually nilpotent}.
+Namely, there exists a nilpotent subgroup of $\Gamma$ with finite index.
 Hence, a number of results on long time asymptotics of random walks on nilpotent groups have been known.
-We refer to \cite{Raugi, Pap1, A1} for CLTs on nilpotent Lie groups and \cite{Hough} for local CLTs on nilpotent Lie groups.
+We refer to \cite{Raugi, Pap1, A1} for CLTs on nilpotent Lie groups and \cite{Bre, Hough} for local CLTs on nilpotent Lie groups.

 Afterwards, a hybrid model between crystal lattices and groups of polynomial volume growths is introduced.
 Namely, we consider a $\Gamma$-covering graph $X=(V, E)$ of a finite graph $X_0=(V_0, E_0)$ whose covering transformation group $\Gamma$ is finitely generated and of polynomial volume growth.
 By virtue of the Gromov theorem, we may assume that $\Gamma$ is nilpotent without loss of generality.
 So we simply call $X$ a {\it $\Gamma$-nilpotent covering graph} in what follows.
 It is known that there exists a connected and simply connected nilpotent Lie group $(G, \bullet)$ in which $\Gamma$ is a cocompact lattice (see \cite{Malcev}).
 Therefore, we come to define the notion of harmonic realizations $\Phi_0 : X \to G$ in the same way as that of crystal lattices $\Phi_0 : X \to \mathbb{R}^d$.
 We note that the harmonicity of $\Phi_0 : X \to G$ determines the most natural configurations of $X$ corresponding to components of $G/[G, G]$, the abelianization of $G$.
 See \eqref{modified harmonic} for its precise definition.
 Ishiwata studied long time asymptotics of symmetric random walks on $X$ and obtained a CLT for them.
 Moreover, a rate of convergence of the $n$-step transition probability $p(n, x, y)$ to the heat kernel on $G$ was obtained in a geometric point of view.
 See \cite{Ishiwata, Ishiwata2}.
 Ishiwata, Kawabi and Namba obtained in their successive papers \cite{IKN, IKN2} that functional CLTs hold for even non-symmetric random walks on $X$ under some natural conditions, which give the process-level convergences of such random walks to certain diffusion processes on $G$.